dd32/td-gh-ex/README.txt

 Changelog:
 ---------------------------------------------------

+1.3.8
+- Localization: Dutch (1.3.7) has been added.
+- Localization: Italian has been updated to 1.3.7.
+- Localization: Hungarian has been updated to 1.3.7.
+- Localizatoin: German has been improved.
 1.3.7
 - Change: The include and exclude boxes are now larger in height, making it less awkward to work with a lot of categories/pages.
 - Fix: Added better support for WPML when excluding pages or categories in the menus.
 Arjuna now excludes translated versions of selected pages/categories as well.